-In a life-threatening emergency such as sudden severe chest pain, severe breathlessness, loss of power in a limb, loss of consciousness or severe bleeding dial 999.
+In a life threatening emergency such as sudden severe chest pain, severe breathlessness, loss of power in a limb, loss of consciousness or severe bleeding dial 999.

 The surgery is equipped to treat minor injuries like small cuts and joint sprains.
-If the injury is more severe or may involve a broken bone then you should attend the Accident & Emergency (A&E) Department at the following hospital:
+If the injury is more severe or may involve a broken bone then you should attend the Accident and Emergency (A&E) Department at the following hospital:

-St Mary's Hospital.
-Tel: 020 3312 6666
+St Mary's Hospital, telephone 020 3312 6666

 Also in the event of poisoning or overdose the attend A&E

 If you have an urgent medical problem you can:

 Telephone 020 7286 0747 during our surgery opening times.

 The receptionist will need to take some details about the problem and arrangements will be made for you to be seen by the doctor as soon as possible.
 Urgent appointments are to discuss one problem only, and we are unable to guarantee that you will be able to see the clinician of your choice.

 Contact NHS 111